torvalds/linux/Documentation/admin-guide/LSM/SafeSetID.rst

 Use an existing LSM
 -------------------
 None of the other in-tree LSMs have the capability to gate setid transitions, or even employ the security_task_fix_setuid hook at all.
-SELinux says of that hook:
+SEGNU/Linux says of that hook:
-"Since setuid only affects the current process, and since the SELinux controls are not based on the Linux identity attributes, SELinux does not need to control this operation."
+"Since setuid only affects the current process, and since the SEGNU/Linux controls are not based on the GNU/Linux identity attributes, SEGNU/Linux does not need to control this operation."